 We can do this in several ways - by offering our support as social workers to existing campaigns and by producing our own campaigns.
 See our 'Campaigns' page to find out more about our current campaign for excellent social work provision for families with No Recourse to Public Funds and our current support with Myth Busters and Lift The Ban.

 In order to provide the best services we can for all those who need it we must continue to learn and share skills and knowledge.
-SWWB delivers training which illuminates the journey of children and young people before they enter the UK as asylum seekers and suggest ideas and sparks discussion about what best practice in this area could look like.
+SWWB delivers training which illuminates the journey of refugees, including children and young people before they enter the UK as asylum seekers to suggest ideas and engage discussion about what best practice in this area could look like.
 To find out more about this go to our 'Education' page.